Utah Repeals 1973 Law That Criminalized Sex Outside Of Marriage

 State Rep. Paul Ray called the 1973 fornication law unenforceable, according to The Associated Press.
 But some lawmakers did not want it repealed on moral grounds.

-"Personally I don't know if anyone ever worried about this," Emily Anderson, a senior at the University of Utah and the editor in chief of its newspaper, The Daily Utah Chronicle, tells NPR.
+"Personally I don't know if anyone ever worried about this," Emily Anderson, a senior at the University of Utah and the editor-in-chief of its newspaper, The Daily Utah Chronicle, tells NPR.

 The fornication law was really just something that people joked about in class and on Twitter, she says.
-"Basically just like, 'Oh thank god I can do this thing I've always been doing.' "
+"Basically just like, 'Oh thank God, I can do this thing I've always been doing.' "

 The law had not been prosecuted for years, according to a Utah website covering policy.